drawable/fluss/examples/step1.md

 * Title
 * Completed flag

 We need a list of todos.
-That will be an array.
+That will be an array of todos.

 The data we'll create needs to be stored in local storage.